-“It is becoming more common for seniors to remain in the workplace much longer than in decades past, so the demand for senior citizen vocational training is increasing.” https://seniors.lovetoknow.com/Senior_Citizen_Vocational_Training
+“It is becoming more common for seniors to remain in the workplace much longer than in decades past, so the demand for senior citizen vocational training is increasing.”
+From LoveToKnow

 In just a few minutes of searching, I have found several training programs geared toward senior citizen job training and education:

-“The Senior Community Service Employment Program (SCSEP) provides training and part-time work to help older adults aged 55+ get back on the path to financial stability.” https://www.ncoa.org/economic-security/matureworkers/
+“The Senior Community Service Employment Program (SCSEP) provides training and part-time work to help older adults aged 55+ get back on the path to financial stability.”
+From the National Counsel on Aging

 “Helping Older Adults Compete With Confidence for Full-Time Jobs: BACK TO WORK 50+ provides the training and tools older adults need to compete with confidence for today’s in-demand jobs.
-Trusted local partners that specialize in working with older job candidates offer job search coaching, help build computer skills and match each candidate with local employer needs.” https://www.aarp.org/aarp-foundation/our-work/income/back-to-work-50-plus/ (I am not a proponent of AARP, nor am I a member of AARP.
-AARP supports political views that are against my views.
-However, they have some really great programs and resources for seniors in a variety of different subjects, and they are worth looking into.)
+Trusted local partners that specialize in working with older job candidates offer job search coaching, help build computer skills and match each candidate with local employer needs.”
+From AARP (I am a member of AARP.
+Please see my review of AARP by clicking here.
+They have some really great programs and resources for seniors in a variety of different subjects, and they are worth looking into.)

 There are thousands of work-from-home opportunities for mature workers.
 Most require computer skills.
 Here are a few avenues to pursue work-from-home jobs:

 Many jobs nowadays require excellent computer skills.
-You can make yourself infinitely more marketable by getting good training in Microsoft office.
-This includes Word and Xcel.
+You can make yourself infinitely more marketable by getting good training in Microsoft Office.
+This includes Word and Excel.
 If you know these two programs, you will likely be able to at least figure out many other office applications.

 There is a lot of free online Office and Windows training.
-Probably the best tutorials are presented by Microsoft and are located at this website: https://support.office.com/office-training-center
+Probably the best tutorials are presented by Microsoft and are located at their Office Training Center.

 Affiliate Marketing is a system where you promote products on your website or blog, and you get paid a commission when a person buys the product through your site.
 This is a great job for retirees and soon-to-be retirees, because it is flexible, can be done at any level, and the sky is the limit on how much you can earn.